andrew-grischenko/BraintreePaymentsPCF/README.md

 ## Install and Use

-Before you negin, create a Braintree Sanbox account here: https://www.braintreepayments.com/au/sandbox – it’s free for testing purposes.
+Before you begin, create a [Braintree Sanbox account here](https://www.braintreepayments.com/au/sandbox) – it’s free for testing purposes.
 You will need it to facilitate the payments.

 ### Import as a solution package

 Download and import the managed solution package [**BraintreePayments_1_0_0_5_managed.zip**](https://github.com/andrew-grischenko/BraintreePaymentsPCF/blob/master/BraintreePCFSolution/package/BraintreePayments_1_0_0_5_managed.zip) or unmanaged package [**BraintreePayments_1_0_0_5_unmanaged.zip**](https://github.com/andrew-grischenko/BraintreePaymentsPCF/blob/master/BraintreePCFSolution/package/BraintreePayments_1_0_0_5_unmanaged.zip).
 As a result, you should get the solution **BraintreePayments** containing:
-* Code PCF component **tema_Technomancy.BraintreePayments** hosting the credit capture form from Braintree
+* Code PCF component **tema_Technomancy.BraintreePayments** hosting the credit capture [Drop-in UI](https://developers.braintreepayments.com/start/drop-in) from Braintree
-* Demo canvas Power App **BraintreePaymentsDemo** using the above two
+* Demo canvas Power App **BraintreePaymentsDemo**

 Skip the next section *"Build from the source"* if you just want to set up and use the solution.